oroinc/documentation/user_guide/workflow_management.rst

 Each of the processes or actions applied to a record is a *workflow transition* and the state of this record before or after a transition is a *workflow step*.

+Each transition connect to steps.

 In the example below you can see a simple workflow of a document creation.

 .. image:: ./img/workflows/wf_example.png

 The **workflow steps** are "Start" and squares (In progress, Under review, Finished) and correspond to the state of the document.

+.. _user-guide-worfklow-start-step:

-Start step is needed only to specify the first condition (basically it is fake, and no workflow is ever in the Start step at any time but while the first transaction is performed)
+**Start step** is used only to specify the first condition (basically the record is in the "Start" step before its \
+processing has started.

-The **workflow transitions** are the arrows, that show what action can be applied to the document at a certain step.
+The **workflow transitions** are the arrows that show what action can be applied to the document at a certain step.

 Attributes
 ^^^^^^^^^^
-**Attributes** (also referred as "fields") are characteristics of the record.
+:term:`Attributes <Attribute>`,(also referred as "fields") are characteristics of the record.
 For example, zip-code and street name are attributes of an address.

 In the course of each transition you can change some attributes of the record processed.
-For example, document attributes may be:

-  - "Name" that must be defined after transition "Start Writing" and can be changed after transitions "Submit for review" and "Return for rework"

- -  "Number of Pages" that must be defined after "Submit for review" and can be changed after "Approved"
+For example, document attributes may be "Name" that must be defined after transition "Start Writing" and can be changed after transitions "Submit for review" and "Return for rework" and "Number of Pages" that must be defined after "Submit for review" and can be changed after "Approved"

 Creating a Workflow in the UI